expo/expo/docs/pages/modules/overview.md

 </CodeBlocksTable>

 You can now use Expo module APIs in your library.
-You may be interested in referring to the [AppDelegate Subscribers](./appdelegate-subscribers.md) guide next.
+You may be interested in referring to the [Android Lifecycle Listeners](./android-lifecycle-listeners.md) and [iOS AppDelegate Subscribers](./appdelegate-subscribers.md) guides next.